ruthushankar/Countries-EDA/README.md

 EDA of countries
 # To find the following

-1)10 countries with largest Area and Population 2)Countries with bottom 10 values of Area(sq miles) and Population 3)Derive all important statistical observations.
+1)10 countries with largest Area and Population<br>
+2)Countries with bottom 10 values of Area(sq miles) and Population 3)Derive all important statistical observations.
 4)How is area related to population?